Orthognathic Surgery (Corrective Jaw Surgery)

 - Return to normal chewing function may take 2 months and full function may take one year.

-- Our goal is to ensure you are well taken care of during and after surgery.
+- Our goal is to ensure you are well taken care of both during and after surgery.

-- Weekly appointments are required for up to two months after surgery.
+- Weekly appointments are required for up to two months post surgery.

 Our Latest Patient Testimonial